youhaowang-dev/algorithm/system design notes.md

   * cons: cache is limited resource

 # Design Chat
+* assume auth is done
+* Q and A
+  * Candidate: What kind of chat app shall we design?
+1 on 1 or group based?
+  * Interviewer: It should support both 1 on 1 and group chat.
+* flow
+  * user1 => server: send_message(uid2, message)
+    * uid2 can be group_id for group message
+  * server: save message in db
+  * user2 => server: poll every n seconds get_message()
+  * server => user2: return all messages
+* issues
+  * no ways to tell if a user is online
+  * poll is not efficient because not always a user will have a message
+* socket connection
+  * bi-directional and persistent
+  * design is simplified for 2-way connection
+* message table
+  * id, from_uid, to_uid, content, ctime
+* group message table
+  * id, from_uid, group_id, content, ctime
+* message id should be unqiue and sortable
+  * can use distributed ID generator
+  * can also use local sequential ID as the group_id + sequential ID will be unique in the scope of the same group
+* Online presence
+  * An online presence indicator is an essential feature of many chat applications.
+Usually, you can see a green dot next to a user’s profile picture or username.
+  * Periodically, an online client sends a heartbeat event to presence servers.
+If presence servers receive a heartbeat event within a certain time, say x seconds from the client, a user is considered as online.
+Otherwise, it is offline.
+* Extend the chat app to support media files such as photos and videos.
+Media files are significantly larger than text in size.
+Compression, cloud storage, and thumbnails are interesting topics to talk about.
+* End-to-end encryption.
+Whatsapp supports end-to-end encryption for messages.
+Only the sender and the recipient can read messages.
+Interested readers should refer to the article in the reference materials [9].
+* Caching messages on the client-side is effective to reduce the data transfer between the client and server.
+* Improve load time.
+Slack built a geographically distributed network to cache users’ data, channels, etc. for better load time [10].

 # Design Location Based Service
 * Examples: Uber, Lyft, Google Map